5uggz/KrakenGames/README.md

 - **Search Functionality**: Easily find your favorite games using our built-in search bar.
 Just type the game's name, and you'll be on your way to playing in no time.

+- **Full-Screen Gaming**: Enjoy immersive gameplay with our full-screen gaming experience.
+Click on a game, and it will fill your entire browser window, providing an uninterrupted gaming session.

+- **Disguise Website**: Want to keep your gaming habit private?
+Our "Disguise Website" feature allows you to change the title and favicon of the tab.

+## Links

+- LINKS FOR GAMES COMING SOON

+Enjoy your gaming experience with Kraken Games!
+Happy gaming!